jon-jacky/Piety/samples/ed.md

 does not wrap around and continue searching from the beginning (or end).

+The *B* command accepts only one file name argument, not multiple file names as in *sam*.

 There is no way to move text from one buffer to another.
 This might be fixed in the future by defining extensions to the move and copy commands, *m* and *t*.

+In command mode, **ed** blocks while waiting for the next command, so it cannnot work with a cooperative mulitasking scheduler such as *piety*.
+We plan to fix this.

 Revised Apr 2014